A Set of Tutorials for the LAMMPS Simulation Package: Content and links

-where $\Delta G$ is the free energy difference, $R$ is the gas constant, $T$ is the temperature, $p$ is the pressure, and $p_0$ is a reference pressure.
-As an illustration, let us apply this method to a simple configuration that consists of a particles in a box in the presence of a position-dependent repulsive force that makes the center of the box a less favorable area to explore.
+where $\Delta G$ is the free energy difference, $R$ is the gas constant, $T$ is the temperature, $\rho$ is the density, and $\rho_0$ is a reference density.
+As an illustration, let us apply this method to a simple system that consists of a particles in a box in the presence of a position-dependent repulsive force that makes the center of the box a less favorable area to explore.

 \paragraph{Basic LAMMPS parameters}